 - Help you track abstract field values, like IP addresses or ID numbers.
 For example, you could have an IP address related to your main office with the value 192.168.1.2.
 Tag that

 IPaddressvalue as mainoffice, and then search on that tag to find events with that IP address.

 - Use one tag to group a set of field values together, so you can search on them with one simple command.
 For example, you might find that you have two host names that relate to the same computer.
 You could give both of those values the same tag.
-When you search on that tag, Splunk returns events involving both host name values.
+When you search on that tag, events involving both host name values are returned.

 - Give specific extracted fields multiple tags that reflect different aspects of their identity, which enable you to perform tag-based searches that help you quickly narrow down the results you want.
 To understand how this could work, see the following example.